DHP-stottepakke/pages/pages/dmp_supporting_info/dmp_supporting_info.md

 Finally, we explain relevant terminology:
 - [Research data terms](/pages/support_00_rdm_terms) gives definitions of relevant terms used in the context of data management plans.

+If you find something that should be improved:
+- [Please provide feedback]((/pages/support_00_feedback) to the community resources